quicwg/ops-drafts/draft-ietf-quic-manageability.md

 order, so reassembling the CRYPTO stream by parsing offsets and lengths is required.
-Further, the client's Initial packet(s) may contain other frames, so the first bytes of each frame need to be checked to identify the frame type, and if needed skipped over it.
-Note that the length of the frames is dependent on the frame type; see {{Section 18 of QUIC-TRANSPORT}}.
+Further, the client's Initial packet(s) may contain other frames, so the first bytes of each frame need to be checked to identify the frame type and determine whether the frame can be skipped over.
+Note that the length of the frames is dependent on the frame type; see
+{{Section 18 of QUIC-TRANSPORT}}.
 E.g. PADDING frames, each consisting of a single zero byte, may occur before, after, or between CRYPTO frames.
 However, extensions might define additional frame types.
 If an unknown frame type is encountered, it is impossible to